Taraneh-K/Lantern-Projects/Higgs Dataset Analysis/Feature Engineering/README.md

 This package consists of 2 modules (FeatureEng and FeatureSelect).

 ## FeatureEng module:
 Creates new feature columns for dataset based on selected aggregations and transformations.
-Following are the input parameters for this module:\r\n
+Following are the input parameters for this module:

         filepath : str
             the location of dataset.
 The string could be a URL.